 There is widespread concern that economic growth has not been fairly shared, and that the economic crisis has only widened the gap between rich and poor.

 The OECD examines the trends and patterns in inequality and poverty for OECD and emerging countries.
-Its work analyses the multiple causes linked to growing inequalities, such as globalisation, technological change and changes in redistribution and policy fashion.
+Its work analyses the multiple causes linked to growing inequalities, such as globalisation, technological change and changes in redistribution policies.
 It also assesses the effectiveness of social and labour market policies in tackling poverty and high inequalities.

 The long-run increase in income inequality not only raises social and political concerns, but also economic ones.
 It tends to drag down GDP growth, due to the rising distance of the lower 40% from the rest of society.
 Lower income people have been prevented from realising their human capital potential, which is bad for the economy as a whole.This book highlights the key areas where inequalities are created and where new policies are required, including persisting gender gaps; the challenge of high wealth concentration, and the role for redistribution policies, among others.